Terry Vitacco - Photo by Miles Boone.

-She transitioned from documentary portraiture and imagery seven years ago.
-She now creates dreamlike portraits and surreal composites, such as her "Meta Mama Operas" series.
-That kicked off her new direction and style of work.
+She transitioned from documentary portraiture and imagery and now creates dreamlike portraits and surreal composites, such as her "Meta Mama Operas" and "Reenactor" series.

-These fantastical composites are created from Vitacco's original photos, old family pictures and scanned artifacts.
-They capture emotion and illustrate family dysfunction in a creative and humorous way, using symbolism.
+The fantastical "Meta Mama Opera" composites were created from Vitacco's original photos, old family pictures and scanned artifacts.
+They capture emotion and illustrate family dysfunction in a creative and humorous way.

 "I am excited to share and illustrate these 'operas' - images that celebrate the love, contradictions, dysfunction, mystery, melancholy, humor and dreams of family life," says Vitacco.

-Vitacco has displayed her work in solo and group exhibitions and is a member of the American Society of Media Photographers (ASMP) and the Professional Photographers of Northern Illinois (PPANI).
+She is a member of the American Society of Media Photographers (ASMP), the Professional Photographers of America (PPA), and the Professional Photographers of Northern Illinois (PPANI).

 Now retired and a Professor Emeritus at College of DuPage, Vitacco was recognized as Outstanding Faculty during her tenure.
 She taught introductory, intermediate and advanced photography in both film and digital media.